Thursday, August 04, 2016

 Also, he was Bram Stoker's inspiration for his blood-sucking character Count Dracula.

-To give him some undeserved credit, we may never have eaten Count Chocula cereal without Vlad The Impaler.
-(Worth it?)
+To give him some undeserving credit, we may never have eaten Count Chocula cereal without Vlad The Impaler.

 Mary Tudor (1516 - 1558)